neurobin/JLIVECD/README.md

 /etc/kernel/postinst.d/zz-update-grub
 ```

-find the following and comment out the if an fi line:
+find the following and comment out the if and fi line:

 ```
 if [ -e /boot/grub/grub.cfg ]; then